13. Polynomial Regression

 7.1 Example Dataset

-We use the classic CO2 dataset from base R. These are real measurements of carbon dioxide uptake by grass plants, measured across increasing ambient CO\(_2\) concentrations.
-The biological expectation is that uptake should increase at low concentrations and then begin to level off, so a straight line may be too simple.
+I use the CO2 dataset from base R. These are measurements of carbon dioxide uptake by chilled Quebec grass plants (Echinochloa crus-galli) across increasing ambient CO\(_2\) concentrations.
+Uptake is expected to rise steeply at low concentrations and then decelerate as the carboxylation system approaches saturation, so a straight-line model is likely to underfit the relationship.

 | Plant | Type | Treatment | conc | uptake |